sravan-s/paper-checkbox-group/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+### Done
+Add array as parameter.
+Return value in attribute.
+Make input array configurable.

+### To Do
+Tests
+Error messsage on empty selection.
+Only allow to select a single checkbox.
+Disable specific checkboxes.